Quitman High School (Louisiana): Fourth school (1954–Present)

-Construction began on the fourth and present building in late 1953 and was completed in 1954 as a single story brick school on 20 acre of land at a cost of $142,000.
+Construction began on the fourth and present building in late 1953 and was completed in 1954 as a single-story brick school on 20 acre of land at a cost of $142,000.
 Students used the school's gymnasium and another unused school building called the Ansley School during the construction of the new school.
 The new school was built in the same location was the previous school as reused the undamaged cafeteria and gymnasium that was previously used.

 In November 1954, Quitman High School became a member of the Southern Association of Colleges and Schools (SACS), though is presently no longer accrediated through SACS or Cognia.

-In 1964, Principal Clyde Aswell, who had at that point been the principal for fourteen years was asked by the school board via resolution to resign, a request mirorred by a petition of teachers at the school who stated that it was "very difficult to teach...with Mr. Aswell as principal" and asked that the principal be either transferred or removed from the high school.
+In 1964, Principal Clyde Aswell, who had at that point been the principal for fourteen years was asked by the school board via resolution to resign, a request mirrored by a petition of teachers at the school who stated that it was "very difficult to teach...with Mr. Aswell as principal" and asked that the principal be either transferred or removed from the high school.
 The school board passed a resolution on August 6, 1964 "charging him with willful neglect of duty" and on August 25, 1964 transferred him out of the position of principal of the school and into the position of Director of Guidance Services and Supervisor of Adult Education.
 Aswell filed a successful lawsuit, Clyde W. Aswell v.
 Jackson Parish School Board, against the school board which he also won on appeal, which forced the school board by mandamus to reinstate him as principal of the school in June 1965.
 In March 1966, Aswell left Quitman High School to become a teacher at Calhoun High School in Ouachita Parish and was replaced with a new principal.